dex4er/perl-Exception-Base/README.md

 - matching with string, regex or closure function
 - creating automatically the derived exception classes (["use" in perlfunc](http://search.cpan.org/perldoc?perlfunc#use) interface)
-- easly expendable, see [Exception::System](http://search.cpan.org/perldoc?Exception::System) class for example
+- easily expendable, see [Exception::System](http://search.cpan.org/perldoc?Exception::System) class for example
 - prints just an error message or dumps full stack trace
 - can propagate (rethrow) an exception
 - can ignore some packages for stack trace output